 Sponsor and status

-This resolution was introduced on September 19, 1974, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 19, 1974, in a previous session of Congress, but it did not receive a vote.

 Representative for New Jersey's 2nd congressional district

 Sep 19, 1974

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.J.Res.
 1136 (93rd) was a joint resolution in the United States Congress.

 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 Resolutions numbers restart every two years.
 That means there are other resolutions with the number H.J.Res.
 1136.
 This is the one from the 93rd Congress.

 This joint resolution was introduced in the 93rd Congress, which met from Jan 3, 1973 to Dec 20, 1974.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work: